roeszler/kapthol/README.md

 ![Register / Login Pic](assets/docs/login-page.png)

   - This page will allow the user to either login or sign up to Kaptain Holiday to start planning their next holiday within the community.
-  - The user will be able to specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to becoming a manager with us.
+  - The user will be able to specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to become a manager with us.
   - The user will be asked to submit their full name, email address and LinkedIn details.

 __Successful Submission Page__

 ![Success Pic](assets/docs/success-kaptain.png)

-  - This page indicates is displayed to the user following a successful enquiry submission and indicates a call to action to refer friends via social media and/or return to the site homepage.
+  - This page is displayed to the user following a successful enquiry submission and indicates a call to action to refer friends via social media and/or return to the site homepage.
-  - The success image is a slight deviation away from the sites penguin logo, however the light, fun feel of the action of the site is maintained.
+  - The success image is a slight deviation away from the site's penguin logo, however the light, fun feel of the action of the site is maintained.

 ### 3.2 Future Features
 ___
-  - Underline in nav header on active status on single page.
+  - Underline in the nav header on active status on a single page.
 Possibly JS / JQuery function: ```window.location.href```.
   - Include a description of the exchange process in more visual detail
   - Hamburger icon for menu navigation on mobile devices
   - Functional database, interaction and account page for logged-in users